People tether dogs for a variety of reasons; solutions are available

 Passive cruelty.
 Neglect.
 Ignorance.
 These are all terms that can be used to describe the act of leaving a dog on a rope or chain, or even in a yard alone and isolated, for long periods.

-Dogs, like humans, are social creatures and require the companionship of their "pack."
-Without the benefit of companionship and socialization it accords, dogs can become neurotic, depressed or aggressive.
+Dogs, like humans, are social creatures and require the companionship of their parent(s).
+Without the benefit of companionship and socialization, dogs can become neurotic, depressed or aggressive.

 Dog tethering information and resources

 The BC SPCA has developed a resource kit to help you bring the dog back into the family and important resources to help you learn more about this problem and how you can avoid this behaviour.